PTsolvers/JustRelax.jl/README.md

 ```
 If you therefore want to run a 3D code, change the `dimensions` to 3 in the commands above.

 For this specific example we use particles to define the material phases, for which we rely on [JustPIC.jl](https://github.com/JuliaGeodynamics/JustPIC.jl).
-As in `JustRelax.jl`, we need to set up the environmenf of `JustPIC.jl`.
+As in `JustRelax.jl`, we need to set up the environment of `JustPIC.jl`.
 This can be done by running the appropriate command in the REPL and restarting the Julia session:

 ```julia
   set_backend("Threads_Float64_2D") # running on the CPU